 Rapaport was the assistant curator (1989 to 1993) and associate curator (1993 to 2002) of contemporary art at the Brooklyn Museum where she organized numerous exhibitions and wrote corresponding catalogues for Vital Forms: American Art and Design in the Atomic Age, 1940-1960 (Abrams, 2001 with Kevin L. Stayton); Twentieth Century American Sculpture at the White House: Inspired by Rodin (1998, installed in the First Ladies’ Garden, with colleagues); and the retrospective Leon Polk Smith: American Painter (1995).
-She brought Leon Golub’s career survey to the Brooklyn Museum following its debut at Dublin’s Irish Museum of Modern Art in 2001.
+She brought Leon Golub’s career survey to the Brooklyn Museum following its debut at Dublin’s Irish Museum of Modern Art (2001).
 Rapaport acquired and catalogued objects and planned exhibitions focusing on the Museum’s permanent collection.
-As part of the Grand Lobby series of installations by contemporary artists, she worked with Meg Webster, Houston Conwill, Donald Lipski, and Komar and Melamid to realize their projects (1990-1995).
+As part of the Grand Lobby series of installations by living artists, she worked with Meg Webster, Houston Conwill, Donald Lipski, and Komar and Melamid to realize their projects (1990-1995).

 Installation view.
 The Sculpture of Louise Nevelson: Constructing a Legend.
 The Jewish Museum, New York.